Earth Day is EVERY Day

 Organic Remedies is proud to become the first and only Carbon Free Marijuana Organization in Pennsylvania.

-As cultivators of cannabis, a natural plant that for centuries has been used as a remedy for many health conditions, we are motivated to maintain the organic nature of our products and determined to do our part to cultivate and manufacture products without harming our environment.
+As cultivators of medical marijuana, a natural plant that for centuries has been used as a remedy for many health conditions, we are motivated to maintain the organic nature of our products and determined to do our part to cultivate and manufacture products without harming our environment.

 To that end, we are committed to our sustainability initiatives and focused on responsible consumption and production.